pnp/sp-dev-fx-webparts/README.md

 ## Summary

-Using Microsoft Graph this webpart grabs the Office 365 groups and links to the SharePoint sites and outputs them to a list.
+Using Microsoft Graph this webpart grabs the current user's Office 365 groups with links to the groups SharePoint site.

 ![Demo](./assets/example.png)